DPGAlliance/DPG-Standard/endorsement.md

 ### Endorse the standard

-Two mechanisms for endorsing the standard.
+Two ways to endorse the standard.
 1. Add your name to the list and endorse the standard by editing this file and submitting a Pull Request directly from your browser.
 2. Complete [this form](https://forms.gle/knVvbv4mLfxkHtFS8) and we'll add you to the endorsement list.

 ## Endorsement List